ChrisSantosLang/redscience/docs/source/releases/generalintelligence.rst

 Likewise, allow all players to see a leaderboard of the most comprehensive Olympics, including the following statistics:

-* Comprehensiveness: Determined by having the champions of two Olympics compete against each other on both Olympics
+* Comprehensiveness: Standard deviation in rankings on this Olympics by the individual AI champions of the individual events of the top ten most comprehensive Olympics
 * Elementality: Inverse average Discount To/From of events
 * Compactness: Inverse of number of events
-* Efficiency: Inverse of average Difficulty
+* Efficiency: Inverse of average event Difficulty
+* Mutability: Total usage of the progeny of the events

 Acceptance Test Plan